joelnewcomer/eurokera/wp-content/plugins/relevanssi/readme.txt

 == Changelog ==

+= 4.0.9 =
+* Fixes broken tag and category indexing and searching.
+If you use tags and categories, rebuild the index after updating.
+* Fixes phrase highlighting in documents.
+* New filter: `relevanssi_indexing_restriction` allows filtering posts before indexing.
+* New WooCommerce product visibility filtering tool makes WooCommerce product indexing faster.
+* MemberPress post controls were loose and showed drafts to searchers.
+That is now fixed.
+* Highlighting was too loose, even if matching was set to whole words.
+* Highlighting now works better in cases where there's a hyphen or an apostrophe inside a word.

+= 4.0.8 =
+* Fixed cases where Relevanssi added an ellipsis even if the excerpt was from the start of the post.
+* Highlighting now works with numeric search strings.
+* Improved highlighting for accented words.
+Thanks to Paul Ryan.
+* A surplus comma at the end of post exclusion setting won't break the search anymore.
+* Fixed instructions for adjusting the throttle limit.

 = 4.0.7 =
 * Recent post bonus is now applied to searches.
 * Exact term setting can now be disabled.